 - Horse & Jockey

 Large country pub with separate bar, lounge area and restaurant.
-In addition to the three regular beers, a guest is usually offered, often from LocAle breweries Live Music Tuesdays - Fridays.
+There are 4 regular beers including a LocAle from ChurchEnd.
+Live Music Tuesdays - Fridays.
 Disabled access: level from car park, 2 steps to front door, disabled toilets available.

 - Horse & Jockey Main Street Congerstone CV13 6LY moc.liamg@enotsregnocjh(01827) 881220